MARKET SNAPSHOT: Dow Futures Up More Than 100 Points As Fears Ease Over Hurricane Irma, North Korea

 "Given the market response in recent weeks to such actions, traders were understandably cautious throughout the week, but with the day having passed without drama, we're seeing a move away from the safe havens," said Craig Erlam, senior market analyst at Oanda, in a note to investors.

-Still, tensions may return with a UN Security Council vote due later this week that calls for further and tougher sanctions on the isolated nation.
-North Korea warned on Monday that the U.S. would pay "due price" for pushing that U.N. resolution forward.
+Still, tensions may return with a UN Security Council vote due Monday that calls for further and tougher sanctions on the isolated nation.
+More saber rattling was heard out of North Korea on Monday over potentially harsher sanctions for the country after its sixth nuclear test.

-"The forthcoming measures to be taken by the DPRK will cause the U.S. the greatest pain and suffering it had ever gone through in its entire history," said North Korea's foreign ministry via a statement published by the official KCNA news agency, according to AFP (https://www.yahoo.com/news/north-korea-warns-us-greatest-pain-over-fresh-201000211.html).
+If the U.S. does "rig up the illegal and unlawful 'resolution' on harsher sanctions, the DPRK shall make absolutely sure the U.S. pays due price," said North Korea's foreign ministry via a statement published by the official KCNA news agency, according to AFP (https://www.yahoo.com/news/north-korea-warns-us-greatest-pain-over-fresh-201000211.html).

+There are no key economic data releases on the docket for Monday.

+Stocks to watch: Shares of Teva Pharmaceutical Industries Ltd.(TEVA) were up nearly 8% in premarket.
+The Israeli drug company on Monday named Lundbeck's Kare Schultz as its new chief executive. (http://www.marketwatch.com/story/teva-names-lundbecks-kare-schultz-as-new-ceo-2017-09-11)

-Shares of The Walt Disney Co.(DIS) will be in the spotlight as Irma bears down on Orlando.
+Shares of The Walt Disney Co.(DIS) moved modestly higher in premarket, as Irma moved across into Orlando.
 In a rare move (http://www.marketwatch.com/story/in-a-rare-move-walt-disney-world-to-close-for-hurricane-irma-2017-09-08), Walt Disney World was closed Saturday to prepare for the storm, and is expected to remain closed until at least Tuesday.
 Orlando hotels were reportedly full of storm evacuees.

+Tesla Inc.(TSLA) rose 1.5% in premarket.
+The electric-car maker sent out a free software update (http://www.marketwatch.com/story/tesla-boosts-range-for-some-vehicles-in-florida-to-escape-irma-2017-09-10) temporarily extending the battery life for some of its cars in order to help owners evacuate the looming Irma storm.

 Other markets: Asian markets had a largely stronger day (http://www.marketwatch.com/story/asian-markets-rev-up-after-lull-in-north-korea-tensions-2017-09-10), keying off reduced fears over North Korea.
 The Nikkei 225 index bounced back from its worst week in seven months to gain 1.4% as the Japanese yen, a traditional haven in times of geopolitical and economic stress, weakened.